 Total Weighted Score: 65.40 - Fifth (5 th) Financial Offer/Fee Proposal in terms of design and value for money.
 Nature Play Solutions Option 1 was considerably over the budget for this project and significantly encroached into the area of the park that is used for large events.
 Again some elements proposed such as rubber softfall were not considered preferable in the design for this play area and the alignment of the proposed flying fox was questionable given the area and existing slope of the park.
 Relevant experience, expertise and the project team.
+An extensive list of completed projects was presented together with the roles and credentials of persons within the company providing specific services for the various projects completed.
 History and Viability of the Orginisation Nature Play Solutions are a privately owned and operated Western Australian established in 2011.
 The company has grown to meet increasing demand for expertise and has a proven history of delivering many design and construct nature based playspace projects.
-Methodology Adequate methodology was proposed in implementing this project and this was outlined within their submission.
+Methodology Adequate methodology was proposed in implementing project and this was outlined within their submission.
 Quality Assurance Nature Play Solutions has a well developed Business Management System (BMS) based on the requirements of ISO9001.